 - Rump – A slightly tougher cut with tons of flavor.
-Best marinated for a few hours and cooked to medium-rare to rare as it’s a thicker cut that needs a little time for the fat to render
+Best marinated for a few hours and cooked to medium-rare to rare.

 - Rib-eye – A delicious, fatty cut of steak.
 Better when not cooked too rare as the fat needs time to render, resulting in a luscious piece of meat.